dwleung/Danielle-Leung-Project-Title/README.md

 ## Nice-to-haves

 **Future features:**

-**Generate mockup:** Use current idea to generate a desktop mockup, eliminating visual design paralysis **Edit idea:** Logged in user can edit saved ideas
+**Generate mockup:** Use current idea to generate a desktop mockup, eliminating visual design paralysis

+**Edit idea:** Logged in user can edit saved ideas

 **Add idea:** Logged in user can add their own idea to the list

-As a logged in user, I want to be able to add an additional challenge to my project idea

-As a logged in user, I want to be able to save my "word cloud" so that I don't have to re-input them

 As a logged in user, I want to be able to generate a basic Readme file for my project